-Sofia Gruskin, professor of preventive medicine and law, is one of five technical advisors to the high-level group consisting of global political leaders, including former presidents and prime ministers.
+Sofia Gruskin, professor of Population and Public Health Sciences and law, is one of five technical advisors to the high-level group consisting of global political leaders, including former presidents and prime ministers.

 The report comes at a strategic moment, against a backdrop of mounting nationalism and human rights erosion—especially in regards to sexual and reproductive health and rights.

 It provides evidence of the health and social dividends societies reap when human rights are respected.

 “Discrimination, abuse and violence against women, children and adolescents—the most widespread of human rights violations—erode physical and mental health, stealing the personal destinies of millions, and robbing the world of precious and needed talent, potential and contribution,” it states.

 “The recommendations and guidelines we established in this report are monumental and game changing,” said Gruskin, also director of the Program on Global Health & Human Rights at the USC Institute for Global Health.
 “It is now for the countries of the world to take on this agenda and for us all to support and monitor their efforts.”

 A group of 10 USC students embedded as delegates to NCD Alliance members at the World Health Assembly witnessed the report’s launch during a week of meetings helmed by the WHO as member states solidified their annual health agenda.